Contributors & Contributing Editors

 Dr. Kris Belden-Adams is an Assistant Professor of Art History at the University of Mississippi.
 Her work has appeared in Afterimage, Cabinet, and in the Metropolitan Museum of Art’s 2012 book Faking It: Manipulated Photography before Photoshop.

-Dr. William Allen lives in Jonesboro, Arkansas, USA, where he gardens, composts, photographs, reads and watches mysteries, ties himself to a computer, is obedient to four cats and a wife, and teaches art history at Arkansas State University.
+Dr. William Allen lives in Jonesboro, Arkansas, USA, where he gardens, composts, photographs, reads and watches mysteries, ties himself to a computer, is obedient to three cats and a wife, and teaches art history at Arkansas State University.
 William received his doctorate from Johns Hopkins in Byzantine art and architecture.
 Subsequently he also began doing research and publishing on the history of photography.
 He has traveled widely and lived for periods in Turkey and Afghanistan (Kingdom of Afghanistan, prior to the Time of Troubles).
 He also blogs and tweets (@woodpainter).
 William is pleased to be associated with Smarthistory, the finest thing to happen to the teaching of art history since the demise of the Carrousel projector.

 Dr. Darius Arya